 Giovanni Antonio Sogliani's fresco The Miraculous Supper of St Domenic (1536) dominates the former monks' Refettorio (Refectory) in the cloister.
-Fra' Angelico's huge Crucifixion and Saints fresco (1441–42), featuring all the patron saints of the convent, city and Medici family who commissioned the fresco, decorates the former Capitolo (Chapterhouse).
+Fra' Angelico's huge Crucifixion and Saints fresco (1441–42), featuring all the patron saints of the convent and city, plus the Medici family who commissioned the fresco, decorates the former Capitolo (Chapterhouse).
 But it is the 44 monastic cells on the 1st floor that are the most haunting: at the top of the stairs, Fra' Angelico's most famous work, Annunciation (c 1440), commands all eyes.

 Contrasting with the pure beauty of these frescoes are the plain rooms (Cell VI) that Savonarola called home from 1489.
 Rising to the position of prior at the Dominican convent, it was from here that the fanatical monk railed against luxury, greed and corruption of the clergy.
 Kept as a kind of shrine to the turbulent priest, the three small rooms house a portrait, a few personal items, fragments of the black cape and white tunic Savonarola wore, his rosary beads and the linen banner he carried in processions, and a grand marble monument erected by admirers in 1873.